timescale/docs.timescale.com-content/api.md

 If you want to see the current interval length for your hypertables, you can check the `_timescaledb_catalog` as follows.
-Note that for time-based interval lenghts, these are reported in microseconds.
+Note that for time-based interval lengths, these are reported in microseconds.

 ```sql
 SELECT h.table_name, c.interval_length FROM _timescaledb_catalog.dimension c